Whoever said money can’t buy happiness obviously wasn’t spending their money in the right places.

 A GOOD PRESENT CAN MAINTAIN AND EVEN IMPROVE A RELATIONSHIP

 Studies have proposed that a thoughtful and well-timed gift can strengthen and develop your connection with another person.
 A gift that carries meaning between two people (yes, it is the thought that counts) can be a non-verbal way for one person to express their feelings and appreciation towards the gift’s recipient.
 For instance, you’ve had a terrible day at work so your significant other buys you a beautiful bouquet of your favourite flowers.
+Or that a friend of yours is having trouble sleeping, you can give him/her blanket to get healthy sleep in addition to personalized mattress for quality resting.
 Chances are this small act of generosity would both lift your spirits and leave you well assured that your partner is definitely a keeper.
+The same rule applies if you give meaningful gifts to the children of your friends.
+Try giving squishies to the kids of your friends, they will still be delighted even if they are not the direct recipient of the same.

 Some people might grumble that they don’t like giving gifts.
 They generally seem to think that other people are too difficult to shop for or it’s just too much work, it’s too expensive or too much pressure.
 But really, it’s not that hard.
 A small thoughtful gift can be priceless.
 Gifts don’t make us happy because they were lavish grand gestures or excessively expensive, they make us happy because they allow us to connect with someone we care about.